Immigration Laws & Same-Sex Couples

 - The End of DOMA: What Your Family Needs to Know from Immigration Equality

-- On the East Coast, the law firm, Masliah and Soloway are offering free consultations to same-sex binational couples.
+- On the East Coast, the law firm, Masliah and Soloway offers free consultations to same-sex binational couples.
 Email them at email@example.com.

-- Also, the law firm McCown and Evans is offering free consultations to same-sex binationals.
+- On the West Coast, the law firm McCown and Evans offers free consultations to same-sex binationals.
 Please contact them at (415) 834-9123, or email firstname.lastname@example.org.

 If you or an LGBT person you know is faced with immigration issues, please suggest they contact one of the following organizations: